- 3.1.1 Determinant

 When we apply the linear transformation $A$ to the unit square we obtain a region in the codomain $\mathbb{R}^2$.

-- the image of the zero vector is $A\mathbf{0}=\mathbf{0}$, the zero vector
+- The image of the zero vector is $A\mathbf{0}=\mathbf{0}$, the zero vector.

-- the image of the line segment from $(0,0)$ to $(1,0)$ in the domain is the line segment from $(0,0)$ to $(3,0)$ in the codomain.
+- The image of the line segment from the origin $\mathbf{0}$ to vector $\mathbf{p}\in\mathbb{R}^n$ in the domain is the line segment from the origin to vector $A\mathbf{p}\in\mathbb{R}^m$ in the codomain.

 View Solution